Title: Minton Peacock

 Materials: Earthenware; Majolica

-Information: This magnificent peacock, seated on a rock, was made as one of a series of large-scale animals and birds modelled by Paul Comolera (1818 - 1897).
+Information: This magnificent peacock, standing on a rock, was made as one of a series of large-scale animals and birds modelled by Paul Comolera (1818 - 1897).
 It was made at the Minton Factory in Stoke-on-Trent in the 1870s.
 Comolera was born in Paris and was trained by the sculptor Francois Rude (1784 - 1855) and first worked in bronze.
 He came to Minton as a modeller in 1873.

 The peacock is made from majolica, developed by Leon Arnoux (1816 - 1902) from 1849.
 Arnoux was born in Toulouse, the son of Antoine Arnoux, porcelain and earthenware manufacturer and several times mayor of Toulouse.
 After qualifying as an engineer Arnoux worked for his father.
 He came to England in 1848 to study manufacturing techniques.
 While at Minton's he undertook research and impressed Herbert Minton (1793 - 1858) who offered him a job as art director.